okrauskopf/Flsun_V400/README.md

 <hr>

 Support settings are not updated from the original Flsun stock file.
-On my V400 the supports are sometimes very hard to remove so I'll see if that can be improved too.
+On my V400 the supports are sometimes hard to remove so I'll see if that can be improved too.

 <hr>